IUDs

 The IUD is more than 99% effective, and is the most effective reversible birth control method currently available.

-Does the IUD offer STD protection?
+Does the IUD offer STI protection?

 NO. For STD protection use condoms with this method.